Multidimensional coupling: A variationally consistent approach to fiber-reinforced materials: Preliminaries and problem description

 which maps the infinitesimal oriented area element $\text{d}\vec{A} = \vec{N}(\vec{X})\,\text{d}A$ to the infinitesimal oriented area element $\text{d}\vec{a} = \vec{n}(\vec{X})\,\mathrm{d}a$ in the actual configuration.
 Eventually, the scalar field $J:\Omega_0\rightarrow\mathbb{R}$ is introduced, where $J = \det{\ten{F}}$ denotes the determinant, defined as

 which relates the infinitesimal volume element $\text{d}V$ to the corresponding infinitesimal volume element $\text{d}v$ in the actual configuration.
-This last equation completes the set of kinematic relations, to be used to define the strain energy of a non-linear material.
+This last equation completes the set of kinematic relations, to be used to define the strain energy of \review{a hyperelastic material in the large strain regime}.
 Note that we omit in the following the time dependency of the equations and postulate a zero density, as we focus here on static problems.

 \paragraph{Large strain elasticity.} We assume the existence of a strain energy function of the form